Q. Does the Neuroscience Curriculum provide support for stipends and tuition?

 Q: Does UNC provide health insurance coverage for graduate students?

-Q: How long has UNC had a neuroscience Ph.D. training program?
+Q: How long has UNC had a Neuroscience Ph.D. training program?

-A: The Neurobiology Curriculum has earned training grants from the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS) that have been continuously funded for over 25 years.
+A: The Neuroscience Curriculum has earned training grants from the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS) that have been continuously funded for over 25 years.
 In 1997 we were recognized as a model training program by the NIH and received the first of the new comprehensive predoctoral neuroscience training grants jointly sponsored by nine NIH institutes.

 A: The average time-to-degree is 5.3 years for UNC Neurobiology Ph.D.s.

 Q: How many women are enrolled in your graduate program?